 Ever wonder why some videos look crystal clear while others seem blurry or choppy?
-It's not magic—it's a mix of frame rate, resolution, bitrate, and color depth.
+It's not magic, it's a mix of frame rate, resolution, bitrate, and color depth.
 These are the building blocks of video quality.

-Let's break it down into simple terms!
+Let's break it down in simple terms!

 What is Video Resolution?